Edoardo Mortara

-Edoardo "Edo" Mortara (born 12 January 1987) is a Swiss-Italian-French professional racing driver for Maserati MSG Racing.
+Edoardo Alberto Gérard "Edo" Mortara (born 12 January 1987) is a Swiss-Italian-French professional racing driver currently competing in Formula E for Mahindra Racing and in the IMSA SportsCar Championship for Automobili Lamborghini Squadra Corse.
 Born in Geneva, Switzerland, he holds triple nationality from all three countries.
 He is a former Formula Three Euroseries champion and he almost claimed the DTM title with Audi in 2016.
-In 2021, he finished as the Vice Champion in the FIA Formula E World Companionship.
+In 2021 and 2022, he finished in 2nd and then 3rd overall in the FIA Formula E World Companionship.
 He is a street circuit specialist and renowned as "Mr Macau".
-Currently, he is racing in the Formula E championship for the Venturi Team.
+He formerly raced for the Formula E team Maserati MSG Racing.

 He is renowned as "Mr Macau" as he has amassed ten wins (with seven overall victories) in Macau from 2008 to 2017 in F3 and GT races.
 These wins include 2008 F3 Qualification Race, 2009 F3 Main Race, 2010 F3 Qualification Race and Main Race, 2011, 2012, 2013 Macau GT Races, 2013 Audi R8 LMS Race and 2017 Macau GT World Cup Qualification Race and Main Race.
 This is a record for any driver or rider in Macau up to date.

+He was also ranked 38th and 15th by the famous "Autosport" magazine as one of the top 50 drivers in the world in 2021 and 2022 respectively.

 In 2017–2018, he drove for the Venturi Formula E Team.
 In the first weekend of his Formula E races in Hong Kong, his performances stood out as a rookie as he finished seventh after charging from the field in the first race.
 And in the second race, he led most of the race until a spin which cost him the victory.
 However, he still finished in second place and claimed the best-ever result for the Venturi team in FE season 4.